Twenty Mile Creek (Ontario)

 The Twenty Mile Creek is a minor waterway, located in the Niagara Peninsula, Ontario, Canada.
 The creek is named for the location of its mouth, 20 mi west of the Niagara River along the Lake Ontario shoreline.
-The Indigenous name for the Twenty Mile Creek was the Kenachdaw, which translates to Lead River.
+It is also known by the Indigenous name for the creek, which is located within the Mississauga traditional territory, of Kenachdaw, which translates to Lead River.

 Watershed

 The Twenty Mile Creek's watershed covers an area of 112 sqmi and is about 49 mi in length.
 The creek begins at the headwaters above the Niagara escarpment in the City of Hamilton, rising near the Hamilton International Airport.
 From there the creek travels east above the escarpment, before turning north and crossing the Niagara Escarpment at Balls Falls, where it drops 83 ft.
 The creek eventually enters Lake Ontario at Jordan Harbour, after passing through the Jordan Marsh, which was created by lake waters flooding the lower reaches of the river valley.
 The Twenty Mile Creek watershed contains five sub-watersheds including the main channel of Twenty Mile Creek; Gavora Ditch, Spring Creek, North Creek and Sinkhole Creek.

 The Twenty Mile Creek watershed contains several areas of natural and scientific interest, environmentally sensitive areas, and regionally significant wetlands.
 The upper reaches of the Twenty Mile Creek watershed are characterized by rolling topography with fairly steep slopes in the headwaters.
 Further downstream, the watershed contains gently rolling to flat topography before the creek flows over the Niagara Escarpment.

 "Base flow in Twenty Mile Creek drops to zero during the summer months, although some water is retained in the channel pools.
 The low to non-existent summer flows may be due to a number of land use factors primarily resulting from agricultural expansion.
 These factors include a loss of water storage resulting from a decrease in the amount of forested areas, soil compaction, soil loss, and tile drainage.
 There may also be natural surface water losses via bedrock fractures and karst features."